Hello!!! Lisa here from Denheath Desserts

 Initially in 2000 we started as a single product company.
 A big unique fluffy custard square, the classic Kiwi treat that started it all.
 But since then we have developed other decadent flavours and other custardy goodies with our unique fluffy custard like profiteroles, our world first E-square (or profit-a-square) and mum’s awesome cheesecakes.

-We now supply foodservice and retail Denheath Desserts nationwide and export overseas.
+We now supply foodservice and retail Denheath Desserts nationwide and currently export to Australia.
 Our iconic gourmet Original Vanilla Custard Square is our hero product.
 A product that once you taste you love.
 We were handed down an exceptional unique recipe.
+We are proud to currently supply our custardy goodness to Supermarkets, Cafes, online in NZ and into Costco Wholesales stores in NZ and Australia.

 Donald is the brains in the business, innovative in his approach, with a unique enthusiasm and vision and drive that is catchy.

 I have a real passion for food, baking and cake decorating, especially sugar flowers.

 We also have the memory of Mum, she is our guiding light.
 Her belief in the Custard Squares started it all.
-We now have 3 children together Majick, Keesarla and Bingle who all help out in the family business.
-(Bingle born in 2001.
-He says he is the 4th boss.)
+We now have 3 children together Majick, Sarla and Bingle who have all helped out in the family business.
+(Bingle our youngest, born in 2001 says he is the 4th boss.)
 I think grandma Carol would be proud of them.

-My mother had a dream that Denheath and her Custard Squares would become nationally and internationally known and we are continually working hard to make it happen for her.
+My mother had a dream that Denheath and her Custard Squares would become nationally and internationally known and we are continually working hard to make it happen for her, keeping her high standards.

 If we were corporate enough to ever write a mission statement, achieving her dream would be it.